 - The method of storing and safeguarding the petty cash funds, and

-NOTE: The custodian responsible for the advance may not delegate their signature.
-However, the dean, department head, or principal investigator's signature may be delegated, as long as the designee is not the custodian.
+- The custodian responsible for the advance may not delegate their signature.
+However, the dean, department head, or fiscal officer’s signature may be delegated, as long as the designee is not also the custodian.

 - Once processed, the custodian will be contacted by Accounts Payable.
 Advance checks must be picked up in person and cannot be sent to the department.
-At Accounts Payable, the custodian will be asked to sign the Promissory Note, if this has not already been done, and will receive:
+At Accounts Payable, the custodian will be asked to sign the Custodial Agreement, if this has not already been done, and will receive:

-- A copy of the signed Promissory Note
+- A copy of the signed Custodial Agreement.

-- The custodian prepares an expense summary, organizes and attaches all original itemized receipts substantiating the expenditures in chronological order by type of expenditure, and forwards to the appropriate dean or department head.
+- The custodian prepares an expense summary, organizes and attaches all original itemized receipts substantiating the expenditures in chronological order by type of expenditure, and forwards to the appropriate dean or department head for approval.

-- The dean or department head prepares a new Disbursement Voucher for the actual expenses incurred, attaches the expense summary and original receipts, and submits to accounts payable.
-Record the following information on the Disbursement Voucher.
+- The department prepares a new DV for the actual expenses incurred, attaches the approved expense summary and original receipts, and then submits to Accounts Payable.
+The following information should be included on the DV:

 - Funding: Record a summary amount for each object code to which an expense is to be charged.

-- Comment: Identify the Petty Cash being replenished by referencing the number of the ORIGINAL Disbursement Voucher used to establish the Petty Cash.
+- Comment: Identify the petty cash being replenished by referencing the number of the ORIGINAL DV used to establish the petty cash.

 Changing Petty Cash Custodians

-- The new custodian must complete all of the steps for establishing a petty cash fund initially.
-The petty cash fund being changed does not need to be closed prior to establishing the new custodian.
+- The new custodian must complete all of the steps above for establishing a petty cash advance.
 Once the process is complete, a check will be issued to the new custodian.

-- The previous custodian must go through the process for closing the Petty Cash Fund detailed below.
+- The previous custodian must follow the process for closing the petty cash fund as detailed below.